 What is Student Loan Deferment?

-Deferment is a much better deal than forbearance because it postpones your interest payments as well as your regular repayments.
+Deferment is a much better deal than student loan forbearance because it postpones your interest payments as well as your regular repayments.
 This means you will not have more interest to pay when deferment ends.

 Unfortunately, deferment is only available for certain federal loans: